slopezpereyra/slopezpereyra.github.io/_posts/2023-12-29-PoemasAMiEsposa.md

 this I confess before the moon that evil star:<br>
 I longingly pursue all that which may evoke you<br>
-hidden under a cloak of gloom ethereal <br>
+hidden under a cloak of almost ethereal gloom <br>
 as sweet as drizzly childish dawns <br>
 only to think of you with unspeakable delight<br>